manastm/codex-workflow/README.md

-# Codex Workflow — Automatic process for Claude Code & Codex CLI
+# Codex and Claude Workflow — Automatic process for Claude Code & Codex CLI

 Make Claude Code or Codex CLI work the way you want, automatically.
 This package bootstraps your plan-first workflow, documents every session, and updates status docs without you pasting prompts or hand-holding.